 He curled his eyebrows.
 “Fuck you, buddy!
 Whatever, it’s not like we’re sticking around anyway, right?”

 Just then, Maxwell came walking by in a hurry and noticed me.
 “Oh, hey.
 What’s going on, kid?
 Crazy party right?
 Re-Union is fucking awesome!
 I see you found your friends.
 I’m just going back to the place to grab a little weed.
 You like weed?”

 “I do!”
 Jerry shouted.
 Then he turned back to me, raising his eyebrow apologetically.
 “I smoked those two joints…”

 Maxwell grinned.
 “Sweet, brutha man.
 Why don’t you come with me to the spot and we’ll fire up a bowl?”

 “For sure!”
 Jer replied.

-As he walked away he called out, “Yeah, good luck with that!”
+As he walked away, Jeremy called out, “Yeah, good luck with that!”

-“Yeah, but if we take off than we’ll lose Jerry!”
+“Yeah, but if we take off then we’ll lose Jerry!”

 “You worry a lot, y’know that?”

 “I really don’t,” I replied in my defense, “This is just an extremely odd and fucked up situation and I want to make sure I keep some level of control.”